matheus-corbellini/matheus-corbellini/README.md

 ## Hi!
 My name is Matheus Corbellini

-- 🔭 I am currently in the third semester of Software Engineering college, I'm working as a software developer in Borderless .
+- 🔭 I am currently in the third semester of Software Engineering college, I'm working as a software developer at Borderless .
 - 🌱 I am currently studying JavaScript, TypeScript, Node Js, HTML and CSS.

 <div>